Naviband: 2019-present: NaviBand and social activism

-NAVIBAND recorded their eponymous fifth album in Kyiv, Ukraine with the help of crowdfunding.
+NAVIBAND recorded their eponymous fifth album in Kyiv, Ukraine, with the help of crowdfunding.
 NaviBand was released on 5 December 2019.
 From the album, two singles were released: "Galileo (Dva cheloveka)" and "Odin iz nas".

 In June 2020, the group released "Inshymi".
 During the 2020 Belarusian protests, the song was frequently used and was named by Meduza.io as one of the songs that described the protests.
 The band also performed the song on the streets during one of the protests.
 Subsequently, the group released "Devochka v belom" in September 2020, which was dedicated to female protesters.
 The group continued their social activism with the song "Milliony bol'shikh serdets", which was also dedicated to the protest.

 The group spoke out their support to remove Belarus from the Eurovision Song Contest 2021, which eventually happened in March 2021.
 In the follow-up of the protests, Naviband claimed that their songs were not allowed to be played anymore at student singing competitions.

+Since 2021, Naviband has been living in Europe and touring around.
+Starting in 2021, Artsiom and Kseniya have been performing as a trio with Aliaksandr Tabolski all over Europe.
+Their fifth album is set to be released in the fall of 2024.